Smoked Sirloin Steak Recipe (6 Simple Steps)

 Is It Called Rump Or Sirloin Steak in The USA?

-The sirloin in Europe is known as the rump steak which is still from the bottom rear side and is a worked muscle.
+If we were cooking for our European friends’ dinner tonight, they would expect an entirely different cut if we told them it was sirloin.
+In Europe, the sirloin is known as the rump steak, which is still from the bottom rear side and is a worked muscle.

 As this part is a working muscle, it means that there is plenty of fat running through the proteins that are best cooked low and slow to melt into a flavorful steak.